-NORTH BERGEN, NJ – (June 30, 2015) Hundreds of delegates at ports from Maine to Texas, Great Lakes region, major U.S. rivers, Eastern Canada and Puerto Rico belonging to the International Longshoremen’s Association, AFL-CIO are preparing to depart soon for San Juan, Puerto Rico where they will meet for the 54th ILA Convention scheduled for July 20-23 at the Caribe Hilton Hotel.
+NORTH BERGEN, NJ – (June 30, 2015) Hundreds of delegates at ports from Maine to Texas, Great Lakes region, major U.S. rivers, Eastern Canada and Puerto Rico belonging to the International Longshoremen’s Association are preparing to depart soon for San Juan, Puerto Rico where they will meet for the 54th ILA Convention scheduled for July 20-23 at the Caribe Hilton Hotel.
 During four-days of conventions sessions, delegates will consider resolutions, adopt new policies and hear from prominent speakers from labor, government, and employer groups.
 Elections for ILA Executive Officers and the Executive Board will be held on the final day of meetings.

 Harold J. Daggett, who is completing his first four-year term as International President of the ILA and intends to run for re-election at the San Juan convention, said the ILA has put together an impressive list of speakers who will address more than 1000 ILA delegates and guests expected to attend.